mattpe/wbma/docs/w2-login.md

 1. Continue last exercise.
 Create a new branch with git.
 1. Create new pages 'menu', 'login-register' and 'logout' (`ionic generate page <PageName> --no-module`)
-1. Create templates for 'login-register' pages yourself
+1. Create template for the 'login-register' page yourself
 1. Create tab-navigation.
 Edit 'Menu'-page to add tab navigation.
+Update the 'rootPage' of the app.

 ## Some help